-Situated on the ground floor, next to the Japanese bakery and directly above the Japanese supermarket, Yokocho restaurant concludes UK’s first fully immersive Japanese food experience in the heart of London.
+Situated on the ground floor, next to the Japanese bakery and directly above the Japanese supermarket, Yokocho restaurant with it's interior design concludes UK’s first fully immersive Japanese food experience in the heart of London.

 We envisaged the Yokocho interior as a Japanese sanctuary, free from the care of everyday life which will take visitors on a nostalgic tour of downtown Tokyo.